oxidane/tmuxomatic/README.md

 For brevity, the flex console is represented by a `flex>` prompt.
 Like tmuxomatic, flex is simple but powerful.
 For a full list of commands, type `help` at any time.

+We'll be creating a layout for cryptocurrency nodes, specifically Bitcoin, Litecoin, and Namecoin.
+We'll have panes for an installation shell (`1`), a disk monitor (`z`).
+And for each currency, a title and crash loop on top (`BLN`), and currency statistics on bottom (`bln`).

-Let's start with a new window named `wallets`.
+Begin by creating a new window named `wallets`.

 	flex> new wallets

 	1

-The default is a single character windowgram.
-Let's `scale` this windowgram to `25` characters wide, by `10` characters tall.
-Many flex parameters are flexible, and we could use multipliers or percentages instead of characters.
+To make it easier to follow, let's `scale` this windowgram to `25` characters wide, by `10` characters tall.
+Many flex parameters are flexible; instead of characters we could have used multipliers or percentages.

 	flex> scale 25x10